-In the Epistles the gift of the Holy Spirit is sometimes called 'anointing' (1 John 2:20; 2 Cor.1:21).
+In the Epistles, the Gift of the Holy Spirit is sometimes called 'anointing' (1 John 2:20; 2 Corinthians 1:21).
+Therefore, we use the symbol of anointing oil to convey the idea that one is about to receive the Gift of the Holy Spirit.
 In the Old Testament kings were appointed to their realm through anointing.
-However, in the New Testament there is no division between the 'consecrated' and the 'others': in Christ's Kingdom all are 'kings and priests' (Rev.1:6); a 'chosen race'; 'God's own people' (1 Peter 2:9); therefore anointing is given to every Christian.
+However, in the New Testament, there is no division between the 'consecrated' and the 'others': in Christ's Kingdom all are 'kings and priests' (Revelation1:6); a 'chosen race'; 'God's own people' (1 Peter 2:9); therefore anointing is given to every Christian.

-Through anointing we receive the 'seal of the gift of the Holy Spirit'.
-As Fr Alexander Schmemann explains, this is not the same as the various 'gifts' of the Holy Spirit, but the Holy Spirit Himself, Who is communicated to the person as a gift.
-Christ spoke of this gift to the disciples at the Last Supper: 'And I will pray to the Father, and He will give you another Counselor, to be with you for ever, even the Spirit of truth' (John 14:16-17).
+Through the laying on of hands we receive the 'seal of the gift of the Holy Spirit'.
+This is not the same as the various 'gifts' of the Holy Spirit, but the Holy Spirit Himself, Who is communicated to the person as a gift.
+Christ spoke of this Gift to the disciples at the Last Supper: 'And I will pray to the Father, and He will give you another Counselor, to be with you forever, even the Spirit of truth' (John 14:16-17).
 He also said about the Spirit: 'It is to your advantage that I go away, for if I do not go away, the Counselor will not come to you; but if I go, I will send Him to you' (John 16:7).
 Christ's death on the Cross made possible the granting to us of the Holy Spirit.
 And it is in Christ that we become kings, priests and 'christs' (anointed ones), receiving neither the Old Testament priesthood of Aaron, nor the kingdom of Saul, nor the anointing of David, but the New Testament priesthood and the kingdom of Christ.
 Through Chrismation we become sons of God, for the Holy Spirit is the 'grace of adoption as sons'.

-As with the grace of baptism, the gift of the Holy Spirit, received in Chrismation, is not to be passively accepted, but actively assimilated.
+As with the grace of baptism, the Gift of the Holy Spirit, received in Chrismation, is not to be passively accepted, but actively assimilated.
 It was in this sense that St Seraphim of Sarov said that the goal of a Christian's life is the 'acquisition of the Holy Spirit'.
 The Divine Spirit is given to us as a pledge, yet we still have to acquire Him, make Him our own.
 The Holy Spirit is to bring forth fruit in us.
 'But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control...
 If we live by the Spirit, let us also walk by the Spirit' (Gal.5:22; 25).
 All of the sacraments have meaning and are for our salvation only when the life of the Christian is in harmony with the gift he has received.